code-423n4/2023-02-ethos-findings/data/pipoca-G.md

  https://github.com/code-423n4/2023-02-ethos/blob/main/Ethos-Core/contracts/StabilityPool.sol#L874
 StabilityPool: Amount must be non-zero

-#5 many contracts – pack struct items in descending order of size to save gas
+#5 Pack struct items in descending order of size to save gas
 Packing the struct in descending order of size of its members can save gas by reducing the amount of storage needed for the struct.
 This is because the Solidity compiler will automatically pack the struct members into the smallest number of storage slots possible, based on their size and alignment requirements.

 By ordering the members in descending order of size, we ensure that the largest members are packed first, reducing the likelihood of wasted storage space.
 This can also reduce the number of storage slots needed for the struct, which can save gas costs for operations that read or write the struct to storage.